 Check out the following metrics.

-Compare side by side– First, shortlist a couple of software and compare their features and pros and cons.
-You can take the help of platforms like Capterra and Comparably for the same.
+- Compare side-by-side– First, shortlist a couple of one-way video interviewing software options and compare their features and pros and cons.
+You can use platforms like Capterra and Comparably to do so.

-Check scalability- It works on the cloud; that’s fine, but what if you may need it for on-premise deployment?
-Look for its scalability option.
+- Check scalability– If it works on the cloud, that’s good.
+However, what if you need it for on-premise deployment?
+Notice its scalability option.
 The more, the merrier.

-Seamless integration– You would never want to regret paying full price for an application that doesn’t recognize and blend well with your existing architecture.
-In this regard, run compatibility tests beforehand for sure.
+- Seamless integration– Don’t regret paying for an application that doesn’t blend well with your existing architecture.
+Be sure to run compatibility tests beforehand.

-No doubt, there are certain roles for which two-way video interviews might be the best way to find talents.
+No doubt, there are specific roles for which two-way video interviews might be the best way to find talents.
 But they may count for a few percent of your total number of vacancies.
 If adopting a one-way interview process enables you to hunt for ideal candidates faster than your competitors, then why not?
-It’s always better to adapt with new challenges to stay ahead of your competitors.
+Adapting to new challenges is always better to stay ahead of your competitors.